limazix/energy-compliance-analyzer/README.md

 # Energy Compliance Analyzer

 This is a Next.js project to analyze the compliance of electrical power quality data based on the normative resolutions of ANEEL (Brazilian National Electrical Energy Agency).
 The application allows users to upload CSV files, identifies pertinent ANEEL resolutions, and generates a compliance report.
-Heavy data processing is performed by Firebase Functions, and an interactive chat interface allows the user to dialogue and refine the generated reports.
+Core data processing leverages an event-driven pipeline with Firebase Functions, and an interactive chat interface allows users to dialogue and refine the generated reports.

 ## Project Description

-The Energy Compliance Analyzer simplifies compliance verification for the electrical sector, using an artificial intelligence (Genkit) agent pipeline to automate the analysis of power quality data against ANEEL regulations.
-The main processing occurs in Firebase Functions, and an interactive chat interface with an orchestrator agent allows the user to interact and refine the generated reports, with AI responses streamed in real-time.
+The Energy Compliance Analyzer simplifies compliance verification for the electrical sector.
+It uses an artificial intelligence (Genkit) agent pipeline to automate the analysis of power quality data against ANEEL regulations.
+Key backend operations, such as file upload finalization and data processing, are handled by event-driven Firebase Functions, triggered by Pub/Sub events or Firestore document changes.
+This ensures a decoupled and resilient architecture.
+An interactive chat interface, powered by Next.js Server Actions and Genkit, allows users to interact with and refine generated reports, with AI responses streamed in real-time.

 ## Core Components

 - **Frontend:** Next.js, React, ShadCN UI, Tailwind CSS.
-- **Backend (API & Triggers):** Next.js Server Actions (for frontend interactions, like the report chat, and for triggering background processes).
+- **Backend API & Event Triggers:** Next.js Server Actions (for frontend interactions, like the report chat, and for publishing events to Pub/Sub).
-- **Background Processing:** Firebase Functions (Node.js, TypeScript) for data analysis and AI.
+- **Background Processing & Event Handling:** Firebase Functions (Node.js, TypeScript) for:
+  - Event-driven finalization of file uploads (triggered by Pub/Sub).
+  - Event-driven AI analysis pipeline (triggered by Firestore).
+  - Event-driven handling of analysis deletion requests (triggered by Pub/Sub and Firestore).
 - **Artificial Intelligence:** Genkit & Google AI (Gemini) running in Firebase Functions (for the main analysis and report generation pipeline with specialist agents: Data Analyst, Engineer, Reporter, Reviewer) and in Next.js Server Actions (for the interactive chat orchestrator agent).
-- **Database, Storage & Chat:** Firebase (Authentication, Firestore, Storage, Realtime Database for chat).
+- **Database, Storage, Messaging & Chat:** Firebase (Authentication, Firestore, Storage, Pub/Sub, Realtime Database for chat).
 - **Hosting:** Firebase App Hosting for the Next.js application.

 ## Key Features

 - Upload CSV files of power quality data.
+- Event-driven finalization of file uploads using Pub/Sub and Firebase Functions.
-- Analysis pipeline with Specialized AI Agents in Firebase Functions:
+- Analysis pipeline with Specialized AI Agents in Firebase Functions (triggered by Firestore changes):
   - **Senior Data Analyst:** Preprocessing, initial analysis, suggestion of transformations and visualizations.
   - **Electrical Engineer (Implicit):** Identification of ANEEL resolutions and compliance analysis.
   - **Reporter (Implicit):** Initial structuring of the report.